 ABH has a diverse membership in terms or race, language, and ethnicity.
-In order to ensure a Provider Network that can adequately serve ABH members and meet their needs and preferences, ABH holds specific standards, practices, skills, service approaches, techniques and strategies that match the service population and increase the quality and appropriateness of services.
+To ensure a Provider Network that can adequately serve ABH members and meet their needs and preferences, ABH holds specific standards, practices, skills, service approaches, techniques and strategies that match the service population and increase the quality and appropriateness of services.